 Day 1: Arrival Day, Explore Aberdeen and Hike Bennachie

 Fly into Aberdeen International Airport

-Once you arrive, pick up your rental car from the airport.
+Once you arrive at Aberdeen Airport, pick up your rental car from the airport.
 You’ll need a car to maximize your time and to reach some of the adventure spots listed on this itinerary.